What if I have Trouble Coping?

-- Talk to the settlement counsellors at the New Canadians Centre, they are familiar with the difficulties newcomers experience and can direct you to appropriate services.
+- Talk to the settlement counsellors at the New Canadians Centre.
+They know the difficulties newcomers may experience and can direct you to appropriate services.

-- Families and students in Peterborough and area schools can also connect with a Settlement Workers in Schools (SWIS) counsellor.
-They can meet you at neighbourhood schools to help with any settlement needs and concerns you may have.
+- Families and students can also connect with a Settlement Workers in Schools (SWIS) counsellor.
+They can meet you at schools to help with any settlement needs and concerns you may have.

-- International students at Fleming College can seek assistance with orientation, immigration, medical and other needs.
-The College also offers a variety of counselling services to help domestic and international students resolve different concerns.
+- International students at Fleming College can seek help with orientation, immigration, medical and other needs.
+The College also offers counselling services to help students resolve different concerns.

 - Trent University offers many resources to help international students feel at home in Peterborough.
-The University’s Counselling Centre also offers individual and group therapy workshops to domestic and international students.
+The University’s Counselling Centre also offers students individual and group therapy workshops.

-- Four Counties Crisis is a local program that provides 24/7 toll free telephone crisis intervention, counselling and access to community resources.
+- Four Counties Crisis provides 24/7 toll-free telephone crisis intervention, counselling and access to community resources.

-- Settlement.Org provides an overall introduction to the many types of support services available in Canada.
+- Settlement.Org provides an introduction to the many types of support services available in Canada.

 - Take time to enjoy your new life in Canada.
-Getting involved in the community will allow you to meet new people, include some fun in your daily routine and help ease some of the feelings of loneliness you may be experiencing.
+Getting involved in the community will allow you to meet new people.
+It will include some fun in your day and help ease some of the feelings of loneliness you may be experiencing.

 There are many multicultural groups and organizations in Peterborough.
-Information on existing groups and a guide on how to form your own multicultural group can be picked up at the New Canadians Centre.
+Information on existing groups and a guide on how to form your own group can be found at the New Canadians Centre.

-While coping with some challenges takes time, and while some may be beyond your control, paying attention to the different areas that make up your individual health can help you cope with the day to day life.
+Coping with some challenges takes time.
+Some may be beyond your control.
+But paying attention to the different areas that make up your individual health can help you cope with day-to-day life.

-Eating a balanced diet not only helps you to look and feel good, but also ensures that your mind and body are fuelled to function at their best.
+Eating a balanced diet helps you look and feel good and ensures that your mind and body are fuelled to function at their best.
 Health Canada has developed Canada’s Food Guide (translated into 11 languages) to help you and your family make healthy choices.
-For a list of local grocery stores, farmers’ markets, as well as affordable food programs and food backs in Peterborough, please visit Food and Shopping.
+For a list of local grocery stores, farmers’ markets, affordable food programs, and food backs in Peterborough, please visit Food and Shopping.

-Being physically active is just as important as proper nourishment.
-For tips and information to help build physical activity into a healthy lifestyle for you and your family, consult Health Canada’s Get Active Tip Sheets.
+Being physically active is as important as proper nourishment.
+Visit Health Canada’s page for tips and information to help build physical activity into a healthy lifestyle.
 For example, try cycling, walking, or jogging on the many Peterborough trails.
-You can also purchase individual or family memberships at various fitness clubs in Peterborough.
+You can also get individual or family memberships at various fitness clubs in Peterborough.

-As a newcomer to Canada, you possess a wealth of knowledge and skills.
-For you to continue developing a strong sense of self and purpose, it is important to take advantage of the many opportunities for personal and professional development in Peterborough.
+As a newcomer to Canada, you have a wealth of knowledge and skills.
+Taking advantage of personal and professional development opportunities is important to continue developing a strong sense of self and purpose.

 Nourish your mind by choosing from courses and workshops offered by the New Canadians Centre, the Peterborough Public Library, Trent University, or Fleming College.
 Pay attention to local news and events that offer various opportunities to share your knowledge and skills with your new community, learn something new, and expand your social network.

-Staying positive and keeping your self-esteem high are important for emotional wellness.
+Staying positive and keeping your self-esteem high is important for emotional wellness.
 Surround yourself with supportive people.
-Volunteer for something you are passionate about, and share your knowledge and experience with others.
+Volunteer for something you are passionate about.
+Share your knowledge and experience with others.

 The stress of migration, adaptation, trauma and loss may have huge and ongoing effects on your mental health.
 Some days may be good, and some days may be difficult – coping with change isn’t always easy, and having these feelings is normal.
 There are resources available to help you.
 Alone in Canada: 21 Ways to Make it Better is a helpful pamphlet available through the Settlement.org website.
-Programs like the Opening Doors Project also recognize this and work to strengthen, foster and cultivate healthier communities in Ontario.
-Locally, 211Ontario.ca can direct you to mental health services in Peterborough.
-The Canadian Mental Health Association (CMHA) also provides valuable information and resources.
+Programs like the Opening Doors Project recognize this and work to strengthen, foster and cultivate healthier communities in Ontario.
+211Ontario.ca can direct you to mental health services in Peterborough.
+The Canadian Mental Health Association (CMHA) provides valuable information and resources.
+Talk Now Walk-In Clinic – Kinark is joining Peterborough Youth Services to offer an in-person single-session walk-in clinic for children, youth and their families.
 The New Canadians Centre can also help you with any such challenges.

 Relationships and Society

 Different people have different experiences settling into a new country.
-Many people go through the four common stages of adapting to life in a new culture, often referred to as “Culture Shock.”
-Culture Shock is not a medical condition, and is a normal part of the immigration process.
-It is temporary and, as a newcomer, there are things you can do to integrate and adjust to the new culture.
+Many people go through the four common stages of adapting to a new culture, often called “Culture Shock”.
+Culture Shock is not a medical condition and is a normal part of the immigration process.
+It is temporary, and, as a newcomer, there are things you can do to integrate and adjust to the new culture.